- LastPass on iOS

 LastPass in Chrome for iOS

 On devices with iOS 8 and above, Chrome has allowed extensions to be run in the browser.
-Currently, only copy and paste functions are supported.
 Follow the instructions below to enable the extension in Chrome.

 Enable Chrome Extension